cjavad/jsonpool/README.md

 See [api.md](api.md)

 ## CLI
-It is posible to start an CLI instance by install jsonpool with `npm i -g jsonpool` and then executing `jsonpool`.
+It is posible to start an CLI instance by installing jsonpool with `npm i -g jsonpool` and then executing `jsonpool`.
 To specify an port you will need to set the `PORT` env variable like this `$PORT=8080`.
 Rigth now there are two modes `fs` (filesystem) and `db` (database).
 The file system create induvidial files for each pool, where as the database stores it all